jfritzel44/node-users-starter/README.md

 # User Authentication API with SendGrid

-This project implements user authentication in a Node.js application, including features such as login, registration, password reset, and sending emails using SendGrid.
+This project implements user authentication in a Node.js application, including features such as login, registration, password reset, and sending emails using SendGrid, and MongoDB

 ## Getting Started